kolemare/CNN-CPP/README.md

   training and testing metrics such as accuracy, loss, and `ELRALES` state machine (if used).
 This data can be used for further analysis or visualization.

+---

+### Image Loader

+The `ImageLoader` class handles the loading of images from a dataset directory into an ImageContainer.
+It processes images for training, testing, and single prediction purposes.

+- <code style="color: teal;">Directory Image Loading</code> The ImageLoader loads images from specified directories,
+  categorizing them based on their folder structure into training, testing, and single prediction sets.
+It supports common image formats such as .jpg and .png.

+- <code style="color: teal;">Category and Label Management</code> The class maps images to categories and labels as defined by the directory structure, ensuring that the ImageContainer is organized according to the dataset's layout.

+- <code style="color: teal;">Loading Progress Reporting</code> The class optionally reports loading progress, showing
+  the percentage of images loaded as a visual indicator of progress.

+- <code style="color: teal;">Error Handling</code> The class includes error handling mechanisms to manage issues such as unreadable images, ensuring robustness during the image loading process.

+---

+### Image Container

+The `ImageContainer` class manages the storage and organization of images and labels for training, testing, and single prediction tasks within a neural network.

+- <code style="color: teal;">Image and Label Management</code> The ImageContainer class stores images and their associated labels, categorizing them into training, testing, and single prediction sets based on the provided label.
+  It supports adding images, retrieving images by category, and managing label mappings.

+- <code style="color: teal;">Single Prediction Support</code> The class allows for the addition and retrieval of images intended for single predictions, organizing them by image name for easy access.

+- <code style="color: teal;">Label Mapping</code> It supports label mapping functionality, enabling the assignment of mapped labels to the original labels, which can be retrieved as needed.

+- <code style="color: teal;">Category-Specific Retrieval</code> The class provides methods to retrieve training and test images by specific categories, facilitating operations on subsets of the dataset.

+- <code style="color: teal;">Unique Labels Management</code> The class supports the storage and retrieval of unique labels within the dataset, aiding in tasks that require knowledge of all possible categories.

+---

+### Image Augmentor

+The `ImageAugmentor` class is designed to apply a variety of image augmentation techniques to datasets, enhancing the diversity and generalization of the training data.
+Additionally, it handles image normalization and resizing, ensuring consistency across the dataset.

+- <code style="color: teal;">Image Resizing and Normalization</code> The ImageAugmentor ensures that each image is resized to the target dimensions and normalized to a specified scale.
+These operations are performed only once per image, regardless of how many times the augmentation process is invoked.

+- <code style="color: teal;">Zoom Augmentation</code> This class allows the application of random zoom transformations on images.
+The zoom factor and the probability (chance) of zooming can be configured, allowing control over how often this augmentation is applied.

+- <code style="color: teal;">Flipping Augmentation</code> The class supports both horizontal and vertical flipping of images.
+Each type of flip can be enabled or disabled, and the probability of flipping can be configured, making it possible to determine how frequently flipping occurs during augmentation.

+- <code style="color: teal;">Shearing Augmentation</code> Images can undergo shear transformations to introduce slanting
+  effects.
+The shear range and the probability of shearing can be adjusted, providing control over how often and how much shearing is applied.

+- <code style="color: teal;">Gaussian Noise Augmentation</code> The ImageAugmentor can add Gaussian noise to images, simulating natural variations in image quality.
+Both the intensity of the noise (standard deviation) and the probability of noise being added can be configured to simulate different noise levels.

+- <code style="color: teal;">Gaussian Blur Augmentation</code> The class allows for the application of Gaussian blur to images, which can simulate different focus levels.
+The strength of the blur (kernel size) and the probability of applying the blur are adjustable, enabling selective application of this effect.

+- <code style="color: teal;">Testing & Single Prediction Image Support</code> The ImageAugmentor can also apply
+  augmentation operations to images designated for testing or single predictions, depending on configuration ensuring consistency in preprocessing across different types of images.

+---

 ## Getting Started

 ### Step 1: Clone the Repository